Let’s talk training…

-In Utah, each prospective foster/adoptive family is required to participate in standardized training before becoming a licensed foster parent.
-These 32 hours of preparation are called “pre-service training” and can take as little as a month to complete.
-This training is required for licensing.
+In Utah, each prospective foster/adoptive family is required to participate in standardized training before becoming a license foster parent.
+This is called “pre-service training” and can take as little as a month to complete.
+Pre service training is divided up below into two categories.
+Classroom (currently online) and Independent.
+Completion of these trainings is required for licensing.

-Each in-class session provides unique insights into the foster family experience, situations you may encounter, solutions to typical problems, and many other topics important for those preparing to foster or adopt thru foster care.
+Our state is organized by region.
+Each region has its own meeting space and trainer.
+Professional trainers will provide insights into the fostering experience, situations you may encounter, potential solutions to typical problems, and many other topics important for those preparing to foster or adopt through foster care.

 - Orientation/Team Building